rohan472000/GCP-ACE-certification/Sample_Questions/Sample.md

 A. Export your bill to a Cloud Storage bucket, and then import into Cloud Bigtable for analysis.
 B. Export your bill to a Cloud Storage bucket, and then import into Google Sheets for analysis.
 C. Export your transactions to a local file, and perform analysis with a desktop tool.
-D. Export your bill to a BigQuery dataset, and then write time window-based SQL queries for analysis. **Most Voted**
+D. Export your bill to a BigQuery dataset, and then write time window-based SQL queries for analysis. **Correct Option**

 18. You need to set up a policy so that videos stored in a specific Cloud Storage Regional bucket are moved to Coldline after 90 days, and then deleted after one year from their creation.
 How should you set up the policy?
 A. Use Cloud Storage Object Lifecycle Management using Age conditions with SetStorageClass and Delete actions.
 Set the SetStorageClass action to 90 days and the Delete action to 275 days (365 ג€" 90)
 B. Use Cloud Storage Object Lifecycle Management using Age conditions with SetStorageClass and Delete actions.
-Set the SetStorageClass action to 90 days and the Delete action to 365 days. **Most Voted**
+Set the SetStorageClass action to 90 days and the Delete action to 365 days. **Correct Option**
 C. Use gsutil rewrite and set the Delete action to 275 days (365-90).
 D. Use gsutil rewrite and set the Delete action to 365 days.

 19. You have a Linux VM that must connect to Cloud SQL.
 You created a service account with the appropriate access rights.
     You want to make sure that the VM uses this service account instead of the default Compute Engine service account.
 What should you do?
 A. When creating the VM via the web console, specify the service account under the 'Identity and API Access' section.
-   **Most Voted**
+   **Correct Option**
 B. Download a JSON Private Key for the service account.
 On the Project Metadata, add that JSON as the value for the key compute-engine-service- account.
 C. Download a JSON Private Key for the service account.
 On the Custom Metadata of the VM, add that JSON as the value for the key compute-engine- service-account.
-Most Voted
+Correct Option
 D. Download a JSON Private Key for the service account.
 After creating the VM, ssh into the VM and save the JSON under `~/.gcloud/compute-engine-service- account.json`.